SkeevingQuack/nwn2n/items/README.md

 * Box elder longbow
 * Quiver and arrows (20)
 * Ironwood breastplate
+* [Amulet of Proof against Detection and Location]
 * [Amulet to Tyr]
 * [Glittering necklace]
 * [Staff of the Adder]